microsoft/onnxruntime/docs/execution-providers/TensorRT-ExecutionProvider.md

 ## Performance Tuning
 For performance tuning, please see guidance on this page: [ONNX Runtime Perf Tuning](../performance/tune-performance.md)

-When/if using [onnxruntime_perf_test](https://github.com/microsoft/onnxruntime/tree/main/onnxruntime/test/perftest#onnxruntime-performance-test), use the flag `-e tensorrt`
+When/if using [onnxruntime_perf_test](https://github.com/microsoft/onnxruntime/tree/main/onnxruntime/test/perftest#onnxruntime-performance-test), use the flag `-e tensorrt`.
+Check below for sample.

 ## Samples